rmyers/legacy-deployer/docs/source/index.rst

 Cannula offers a simple way to create a project and groups in order to define rolls that individuals have.
 This allows you to limit power on the actual host systems to those who know what they are doing.
-With cannula all authentication is handled with ssh authorized_keys, which deffers authorization to the cannula server.
+With cannula all authentication is handled with ssh authorized_keys, which defers authorization to the cannula server.
 Developers do not need to have ssh access to the machine(s) and/or sudo permissions.
+Read security first!

 Cannula manages the proxy (nginx or apache) and the individual web applications it stores all cahnges to configurations in git automatically.
 This allows you